 Piezoelectric transducers work with the help of a specifically cut quartz crystal and a surrounding circuit.
-An image of a piezoelectric transducer can be seen in figure 5.
+An image of a piezoelectric transducer can be seen in figure 4.

-Figure 5- A piezoelectric transducer
+Figure 5 A piezoelectric transducer12

 When the quartz crystal feels a force, an electrical charge is produced on the crystal surface.
 This electrical charge is known as piezoelectricity.
 Some advantages of this transducer include a high frequency response, self-generating power source (piezoelectricity), small dimensions, and large measuring ranges.
-Some disadvantages include errors based on the crystal temperature and humidity (H>85% & H<35%).
+Some disadvantages include errors based on the crystal temperature and humidity (H>85% & H<35%).13 pressure sensors benefit from being able to withstand harsh conditions such as high vibration, extreme heat, noisy, wet, corrosive, and explosive environments.
+Additionally, fiber optics are very ductile allowing bend.
+This allows fiber optic sensors to be placed in confined areas.
+Some disadvantages include high cost and limited long-term stability.14

 Fiber optic transducers are very complicated.
 The optical fibers are used to measure phase, polarization, and wavelength and in turn convert this input value(s) to pressure.
-Fiber optics pressure sensors benefit from being able to withstand harsh conditions such as high vibration, extreme heat, noisy, wet, corrosive, and explosive environments.
-Additionally, fiber optics are very ductile allowing bend.
-This allows fiber optic sensors to be placed in confined areas.
-Some disadvantages include high cost and limited long-term stability.
+Fiber optics

 Surface acoustic wave transducers use a combination of the piezoelectric effect and surface acoustic waves (SAW) to measure pressure.
 These work by sending a mechanical or acoustic wave on the surface of a material.
 The time it takes the wave to meet the end of its path, as well as the phase characteristics, are then measured.
-Once measured, these values can finally be correlated to pressure.
+Once measured, these values can finally be correlated to pressure.15